Enovational/mac-dev-setup/README.md

 ### Requirements

 None, if you manually installed apps (eg. Chrome) before running these script you may run into an error.
-You can manually remove those apps from `config.yml` and you can try to run it again.
+You should manually remove those apps from `config.yml` and try running the commands again as it will cause the rest of the installation to fail.

 These instructions and scripts attempt to be idempotent, so there shouldn't be any issues running them multiple times.